larryhastings/pyweek26/README.md

 Water and Floating Objects
 --------------------------

 Most water is still water.
 However, some water is flowing in a particular direction.
-You can tell what water is flowing water by paying attention to the ripples in the water: when the ripples are moving, that shows you what direction that patch water is flowing in.
+You can tell what water is flowing water by paying attention to the ripples in the water: when the ripples are moving, that shows you what direction that patch of water is flowing in.

-Flowing water will push objects along, like floating logs, or bombs that are dropped into water.
+Flowing water will push objects along, like floating logs or bombs dropped into water.
 Objects in flowing water move at the rate of one screen tile per second.

 Objects in flowing water that get pushed up against something get stuck.
+(Unless the object is a Contact Bomb--in which case, it explodes!)
 Once the obstacle is removed the object will resume floating along.

 Ranger Jim can step on most floating objects.
 There are only a few he can't, like beavers and bullrushes.
 If Ranger Jim steps on a floating object that's in flowing water, he can ride on top!

 Ranger Jim can't pick up any object that's floating in water.

 If Ranger Jim falls in the water, the level is over and you have to restart.
+But don't worry, Ranger Jim won't walk into water--he stops at the shore automatically.

 Flinging